 When you need to voice a complaint never start with “you”, lest it sounds like you are attacking people.

 The same concept applies to relationships, and you can see many examples of “I statements” in this article on fixing criticism.

 The 5 Steps to Deal With Difficult People

-The author recommends five steps to dealing with difficult people or a bad boss.
+The author recommends five steps for dealing with difficult people or a bad boss.

 - Think first (think about the issue from all angles and calm down)